bartongroup/slivka/_sources/specification.rst.txt

 :``JOBS_URL_PATH``:
   The URL path where the tasks output files will be available from.
-  Confgure the path so that the files can be served by a proxy server e.g. Apache or Nginx directly.
+  Configure the path so that the files can be served by a proxy server e.g. Apache or Nginx directly.
 Serving media files through the python application is not recommended due to the limited number of simultaneous connections.